senoalvrtsyan/deel-backend/README.md

 # DEEL BACKEND TASK

+## What could be done else
+1. Logging using winston or other logger
+2. Better error handling and logging for production monitoring

 💫 Welcome! 🎉

 This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
 We imagine you should spend around 3 hours at implement this feature.